Sinacam/algproofs/shuffle.md

 # Alternative Proof
 At each step $k$ there are $n - k + 1$ possible swaps, so there are $n!$ possible different executions of the algorithm.

-Suppose there are two different sequences of swaps, $s$ and $t$.
+Suppose there are two different sequences of swapped indices, $s$ and $t$.
 Let $k$ be the first step that they differ in, i.e.
 $$
 \begin{align*}
 s_j &= t_j && \forall j < k \\